Shadow announces new plans for its cloud gaming platform – TechCrunch

 Blade, the French startup behind Shadow, held a press conference this morning to announce some product news as well as some corporate changes.

 Shadow is a cloud computing service for gamers.
 For a monthly subscription fee, you can access a gaming PC in a data center near you.
 Compared to other cloud gaming services, Shadow provides a full Windows 10 instance.
-You can install anything you want, Steam, Photoshop or Word.
+You can install anything you want — Steam, Photoshop or Word.

 Right now, the company offers a single configuration for $35 per month with eight threads on an Intel Xeon 2620 processor, an Nvidia Quadro P5000 GPU that performs more or less as well as an Nvidia GeForce GTX 1080, 12GB of RAM and 256GB of storage.